ebi-uniprot/uniprot-disease-services/README.md

 # uniprot-disease-services
-Services related to disease developed and maintained by UnitProt team.
+Rest services related to disease developed and maintained by UnitProt team.